mmatus/MobilePromoters/README.md

 # MobilePromoters
 Perl pipeline to identify mobile promoters in prokaryotic genomes.

+Citation

+## How to use it

 1. Environment.
 The pipeline was written to run in a UNIX platform.

-2. Data
+2. Make databases

 	a.
-Genomes to be analyzed.
+Prokaryotic genomes to be analyzed.
 You need the .fna and .ptt files provided by the NCBI ftp site. ftp://ftp.ncbi.nih.gov/genomes/Bacteria/

 	b.
 RFAM database provided as a single file (.cm). ftp://selab.janelia.org/pub/Rfam

-3. Additional programs
+3. Install dependencies

 	a.
 Perl (of course)